Pratyushkant/Ensemble-Model-for-Detecting-Infant-Cries-Screams-and-Normal-Utterances-/README.md

-# Ensemble-Model-for-Detecting-Infant-Cries-Screams-and-Normal-Utterances
+# Ensemble Model for Detecting Infant Cries, Screams and Normal Utterances

 ## Audio Data Preprocessing Pipeline

 ### Overview
-This jupyter notebooks contains scripts for preprocessing audio datasets, including counting and filtering files, segmenting and enhancing audio, and splitting the processed data into training, validation, and test sets.
+This Jupyter notebook contains scripts for preprocessing audio datasets, including counting and filtering files, segmenting and enhancing audio, and splitting the processed data into training, validation, and test sets.

 ### Dataset Structure
 The datasets are stored in the following directories: